felixsuwarno/SaaS-Ledgerly-Billing_Reconciliation-Revenue_Analytics-Snowflake/README.md

 <br>

-Cohorts are based on each customer’s first paid invoice month.
-The chart includes first-paid customer cohorts from January 2022 through December 2023.
+Cohorts are defined by each customer's first paid invoice month, covering January 2022 through December 2023.

-2024 NRR compares December 2024 ending MRR against December 2023 starting MRR for customers with MRR > 0 in the December 2023 MRR base.
+2024 year-end NRR is calculated as: December 2024 MRR / December 2023 MRR

-This uses a December 2023 MRR base, not a strict active-on-January-1 membership filter.
-Customers are included if they have December 2023 MRR, even if their membership ended during December 2023.
+The denominator is December 2023 MRR — not a strict active membership filter.
+Any customer with MRR > 0 in December 2023 is included in the base, even if their subscription ended during that month.

-Formula:
-2024 NRR = December 2024 MRR / December 2023 MRR

 <br>